Best Ways to Block Out Noise and Fall Asleep Without Earplugs

 There’s nothing worse than trying to sleep in an apartment full of people who are living on different daily schedules.
 In college, I had one roommate who was regularly going out at all times of the night and another who went to evening classes and worked as an overnight cashier on top of that.

 My schedule was pretty tame in comparison — and I definitely never envied them.
-However, this kind of discrepancy in schedules was why I had to figure out how to block out noise when trying to sleep without using headphones.
+However, this kind of discrepancy in schedules was why I had to figure out how to block out noise when trying to sleep without using headphones or earplugs.

 As you can imagine, I have fairly sensitive hearing, and I’m very protective of it.
 That’s why I’m not too keen on using earplugs, despite knowing that they can be helpful for blocking out noise.
 My drummer friend, for example, swears that they’re the only reason why he still has his hearing.
 However, when it comes to creating a quiet environment to sleep in, I’d rather stick to the many other methods.

 There are several reasons why I’m not a big fan of sleeping with earplugs in my ears.
 For one, even though they’re literally designed with comfort in mind, they just don’t feel right in my ears.

 Ultimately, I think that it’s the lack of noise that gets to me, in a way.
 What if there was a fire alarm?
 Some people might even be afraid of missing their wake-up alarm.
 However, there are now plenty of alarm clocks that can wake you up by using vibrations or light.
 So this isn’t a concern I share.